 About Surprise Arizona

 Surprise Arizona is located 45 minutes away from Phoenix, Surprise connects all aspects of your life including recreation, family, and work.
-Surprise is a charming community that is surrounded by the open Sonoran Desert, a regional lake, and mountain park lands.
+Surprise is a charming community that is surrounded by the open Sonoran Desert, a regional lake, and mountain parklands.
 Surprise neighborhoods are distinctive, clean, and unique.
 9 out of 10 Surprise residents recommend Surprise to start a business.
 Surprise Arizona was founded by Flora Mae Statler in 1938.
 In 1938 Peoria was just 1 single square mile of farmland.
 In 2013, Surprise has grown to 120,000+ people in 2013.
-Statler’s daughter was comment that she though Surprise would never really amount to much.
+Statler’s daughter was convinced that she thought Surprise would never really amount to much.

 Recreation In Surprise Arizona